lenovo/lenovo-wwan-unlock/README.md

 Additional Notes:
 - If the Modem disappears after the machine reboots, please restart it with the `systemctl restart ModemManager` command.
+- WWAN enablement is not done for USA SIM for below modules:
+   - Quectel RM520N-GL
+   - Quectel EM160R-GL
+   - Quectel EM061K
+  Reason: Carrier certification for USA operator is not completed and it
+           will take few months to enable WWAN for USA SIM.
 ------------------------------------------------------------------------